 Some of these claims are true and some may not be.

-It is true, for instance, that T4 only thyroid medication results in a more stable and sustained serum level of T4 due to their long half-life.
+It is true, for instance, that T4-only thyroid medication results in a more stable and sustained serum level of T4 due to its long half-life.

 It is also true that they are easier to dose than other medications and tend to have fewer side effects (but this isn’t always true).